The Gavia-II is derived from the Stelvio-II and differs from it in the following ways:

 - Finish: the Gavia is polished aluminum and the Stelvio is custom painted.

-- Setup assistance: The Gavia comes owner receives remote support, whereas the Stelvio owner receives a personal visit, setup and mentoring session from Galibier.
+- Setup assistance: The Gavia comes owner receives remote support, whereas the Stelvio customer in the continental United States and Canada receives a personal, in-home setup and mentoring session from Galibier.
 The Gavia owner may purchase support separately.

 The drive system and bearing are identical, and all parts are interchangeable and of identical quality.
 Like all Galibier products, the Gavia is manufactured in the USA where we maintain close control over all phases of production.
 Click the tabs below for specification details.